Understanding and coping with anxiety

 For more help and advice, explore all our wellbeing activities and information, or try these resources.

-You can find further ideas to help with feeling anxious with our Wellbeing Pack.
+You can find further ideas to help with feeling anxious with our Self-kindness toolkit.
 It's filled with activities to help you manage stress, cope with change and skills to build your resilience.

-You can order printed copies or download the pack to read online.
+You can download the pack to read online.